TheGhouls/oct/doc/config.rst

     statics_enabled = 1

-Define if the tests scripts must load the statics or not
+Define if the tests scripts must load the statics files or not

 User group sections
 -------------------

-This sections define the virtual groups for testing
+This section defines the virtual groups for testing

 Threads
 ~~~~~~~